In Britain, attempts to cut spending fuel angst over cherished state

 “In a department that has more horses than it has tanks, there are room for efficiency savings without affecting our overall military output,” said Danny Alexander, Osborne’s cabinet-level deputy at the Treasury.

-Asked about the criticism of his horses, Defence Secretary Philip Hammond fired back in parliament: “I will probably not share with my Honourable Friend all the thoughts that I would like to offer to the Treasury and some of my colleagues.”
+Asked about the criticism of his horses, Defense Secretary Philip Hammond fired back in parliament: “I will probably not share with my Honorable Friend all the thoughts that I would like to offer to the Treasury and some of my colleagues.”

 “While it is easy to draw attention to such things as the number of horses in the army, the moral component of our armed forces — that which links it to the great tradition of military service in this country — is a very important part of delivering military capability and is money well spent.”